ika-rwth-aachen/acdc-research-projects/README.md

 ## Working on a Research Project

 In order to start working on your selected research project, we recommend to fork this [acdc-research-projects](https://github.com/ika-rwth-aachen/acdc-research-projects) repository into your own GitHub account.
 This will allow you to not only locally work on a clone of the repository, but to also push your changes to your own GitHub.
-This way you can present your research project progress and outcome online and also have the ability to later post a pull request to the original [acdc-research-projects](https://github.com/ika-rwth-aachen/acdc-research-projects) repository, where we would be happy to publish and endorse finished research projects.
+This way you can present your research project progress and outcome online and also have the ability to later post a pull request to the original [acdc-research-projects](https://github.com/ika-rwth-aachen/acdc-research-projects) repository.
+We would be happy to publish and endorse finished research projects.

 More information about GitHub's fork and pull request concepts can be found here:
 - [About Forks](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks)